dple/dple.github.io/_posts/2024-04-30-kzg-poly-commitment.md

 ## Cryptographic Commitments

 Cryptographic commitment schemes play an important role in cryptography world.
-They could be a building block in various protocols, such as zero-knowledge proofs, secure multi-party computation, verfifiable secret sharing, etc. The commitment schemes ensure fairness, security, and privacy in their applications.
+They could be a building block in various protocols, such as _zero-knowledge proofs_, _secure multi-party computation_, _verifiable secret sharing_, etc. The commitment schemes ensure fairness, security, and privacy in their applications.

 A commitment scheme consists of two phases:
 - **`Commit phase`**: the sender computes a commitment $com$ to the secret value $m$ that he chose, that is, $com = commit(m)$.